Parallel Universes, Parallel Languages: A Comprehensive Study on LLM-based Multilingual Counterfactual Example Generation: Acknowledgment

 \section{Acknowledgment}

 We thank Jing Yang for her insightful feedback on earlier drafts of this paper, valuable suggestions and in-depth discussions.
 We sincerely thank Pia Wenzel, Zain Alabden Hazzouri, Luis Felipe Villa-Arenas, Cristina España i Bonet, Salano Odari, Innocent Okworo, Sandhya Badiger and Juneja Akhil for evaluating translated texts.
+Additionally, we are indebted to the anonymous reviewers of EACL 2026 for their helpful and rigorous feedback.
 This work has been supported by the Federal Ministry of Research, Technology and Space (BMFTR) as part of the projects BIFOLD 24B and VERANDA (16KIS2047).